google/coding-with-chrome/doc/DEBUG.md

 Coding with Chrome - Debugging
 ===============================

-This document covers debugging informations and technique's for the Coding with Chrome editor.
+This document covers debugging information and technique's for the Coding with Chrome editor.

 General options